marijnh/Eloquent-JavaScript/19_paint.md

 remove it again.

-You can do a lot with ((browser)) technology, but sometimes the way to do it is rather convoluted and non-obvious.
+You can do a lot with ((browser)) technology, but sometimes the way to do it is rather odd.

 {{index "LoadButton class", control}}